marinaoleynik/cartofun/README.md

 (all)Order done page: Thanks text

+(customer)Catalogue:
+1. Image list of categories(clickable, navigate to list of goods in category)

 (seller, admin)List of categories:
 1. List of categories(clickable, navigate to list of goods in category), with edit/remove buttons
 2. Add category button